claws/txcosm/README.md

 json_feed_data = json.dumps(feed_data)
 ```

-The txcosm package implements many of the data structures used by Cosm requests and responses as Python objects.
+However, the txcosm package implements many of the data structures used by Cosm requests and responses as Python objects.
 So the JSON formatted feed data above could also be generated using these txcosm data structure objects like this:

 ```python
 # Define a dict of valid data structure keywords for use as